CatalinaID/geekgirls/README.md

  - Run command `bundle exec jekyll serve`
  - Go to `http://127.0.0.1:4000/` in your browser

 ## How to work with draft
  - Create post and put in directory `/_drafts`.
-File name convention is `{title separated by dash}`
+File name convention is `{title separated by dash}.md`
  - Local preview by run command `bundle exec jekyll serve --drafts`